 Our students are on a path toward college and career.
 We have high expectations for our students and offer a high level of support to help children reach their full potential.
 We individualize learning based on regular analysis of student progress throughout each school year, and our students are successful.
 Our success is evidenced by our academic results.

 We help students develop vital communication skills, while inspiring a love of literature.
-Our young scholars learn phonics, grammar and comprehensions skills and prepare for reading through multi-sensory activities.
-Lake Erie Preparatory School students comprehend and analyze both fiction and non-fiction texts as early as kindergarten.
-The program emphasizes classic works, writing as a process, and the skills that will be tested when our students begin taking the state assessment when they enter third grade.
+Younger children learn phonics and grammar and prepare for reading through multi-sensory activities, while older students learn to comprehend and analyze both fiction and non-fiction.
+The program emphasizes classic works and writing as a process.

 Organized physical education gets children exercising regularly.
 We teach students important concepts of teamwork and sportsmanship, as well as promoting general health and well-being.

 Our school is built on a strong foundation of high expectations for academic achievement for all students.
 Our instructional model has four key components to achieve strong academic results:

 Students participate in a variety of learning activities each day that individualize instruction for each subject area.
 Students receive whole class instruction, small group instruction, and individual instruction with teachers, technology and other curricular tools.